Support 24/7

 December 3, 2020

-Miniature painting is one of the most famous arts in Iran.
+Persian Miniature painting (Taz-hib), is one of the most famous arts in Iran.
 It is difficult to trace the origins of the art of the Persian miniature, but it reached its peak mainly during the Mongol and Timurid periods (13th to 16th century).
 The most important function of miniature painting was illustration.
 It gave a visual image to the literary stories and poetry books such as Shahnameh (the book of kings) of Ferdowsi.
 Camel's bone is the main material to do this painting on it and of course, they paint on paper as well.
 In the olden time, ivory was used for this special kind of painting.
+Persian miniature is a unique form of art that has been practiced in Iran for centuries.
+This art form is characterized by its intricate details and vibrant colors, which are used to create stunning depictions of Persian life and culture.

 Persian miniature